-Automation Workshop includes the Start App Action that automatically executes specified application with optional command line arguments.
-This Action works the similar way as if the user had executed application by clicking on its icon on Desktop or in Start Menu.
+Automation Workshop includes the Start App Action that automatically executes the specified application with optional command line arguments.
+This Action works the same way as if the user had executed an application by clicking on its icon on Desktop or in Start Menu.

 Program name and parameters can be specified using dynamic variables from Triggers and Actions.
 Start App Action cannot execute Windows command prompt commands.
 See Run CMD Command Action for using

 cmd.exe command line interpreter.